 - If you have elevated homocysteine levels, speak to your doctor first

 - People who have dementia should speak to their doctors

 Natural Ways To Improve Erections

 Erection issues are complicated.
 Taking a pill may not get the job done.
 For best consider these other things too:

 1. Lose weight.
 Even losing 10 pounds might improve erections.

 3. Do cardio before strength training.
-There are some studies showing that performing aerobic exercise before strength training may lead to higher testosterone levels over a longer period of time.
-For more on this, see the review at my personal website.
+Some studies show performing aerobic exercise before strength training may lead to higher testosterone levels.
+For more on this, see the review on my personal website.